trizin/NFT-Marketplace-on-Avalanche/README.md

 Let's build the mint function, which we will call when the `Mint NFT` button is pressed.

 We are going to use the `this.nft` object which we created inside the init function earlier.
 There is a function named `getItem()` inside our NFT contract.
-We have to call it and pass 0.5 AVAX to create an NFT.
+We have to call it and pass 0.5 AVAX to mint an NFT.

 ```js
 async mint() {